jackmleitch/PersonalWebsite/blog/2022-06-20-StravaDataPipeline.md

 We implement a simple framework in python that is used to execute SQL-based data validation checks in our data pipeline.
 Although it lacks many features we would expect to see in a production environment, it is a good start and provides some insight into how we can improve our infrastructure.

 The `validatior.py` script executes a pair of SQL scripts on Redshift and compares the two based on a comparison operator (>, <, =).
 The test then passes or fails based on the outcome of the two executed scripts.
-We execute this validation step after we upload our newly ingested data to the staging table but before we insert this table to the production table.
+We execute this validation step after we upload our newly ingested data to the staging table but before we insert this table into the production table.

 ```python
 def execute_test(db_conn, script_1: str, script_2: str, comp_operator: str) -> bool: